TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 <figcaption></figcaption>
 </figure>

 Using [Prototype on Paper](https://marvelapp.com/pop/) (now owned by Marvel), I made prototypes of these navigation patterns and tested on co-workers, friends and family.
-In retrospect I should've tested more rigorously, but time constraints (and inexperience at the time) were a major limiting factor at the time.
+In retrospect I should have tested more rigorously, but time constraints (and inexperience at the time) were a major limiting factor at the time.

 ### Use Cases